 There are going to be a lot of questions and a lot of battles between politicians and the billions of dollars behind the big Pharma industry.

-Medical advancements are always great, but the pace in which they can be used is tempored by safety concerns and rightfully so.
-Yet, the use of regenerative medicine and the principles of stem cells being introduced into the body to regenerate is a practice tha has been around dating back into the 1950’s.
+Medical advancements are always great, but the pace at which they can be used is tempered by safety concerns, and rightfully so.
+Yet, the use of regenerative medicine and the principles of stem cells being introduced into the body to regenerate is a practice that has been around dating back to the 1950s.
 The technology to allow for the types of uses being practiced today is continuing to advance, but the principle is the same.
 Stem cells help your body regenerate.
 That means that it represents a threat to any industries that are making money based on you staying in pain.

-There is no doubt that there will be multi-billions of dollars that will be lost if regenerative cell therapy continues to disrupt the medical industry by leading to the need for less surgeries and the need for less pills and other harmful shots designed to ‘cover up’ pain.
+There is no doubt that there will be multi-billions of dollars will be lost if regenerative cell therapy continues to disrupt the medical industry by leading to the need for fewer surgeries and the need for fewer pills and other harmful shots designed to ‘cover up’ pain.

-The longer they can negate the use of stem cell therapy then then the more money they can make until they can figure out a way to get into the regenerative medicine business.
+The longer they can negate the use of stem cell therapy the more money they can make until they can figure out a way to get into the regenerative medicine business.